avashly/Unity-Bolt-Samples/README.md

 ------------ | ------------- | -------------

 **NOTE:**
-- A Unity 2019.4 LTS or 2020.1 project with the [Universal Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.2/manual/InstallingAndConfiguringURP.html) pre-installed is required to use these samples.
 - If you grab the project files directly instead of the .unitypackage, you may need to restart the editor after opening the project.

 <br>